Interactive2017/API/README.md

 - `figure_id` - id of the figure that has been manipulated
 - `session_id` - id of the session to identify this special manipulation

-## SAVE session
+## POST session

 ### Request

-`POST /api/v1/interactivegp/:id/metadata/:figure_id`
+`POST /api/v1/interactivegp`

 input of request-body
 ```
 {
+  "id": "compendium_id",
+  "figure": "figure_id",
+  "data": {
+    "session": "session_id",
     "param_values": {
         "x": "numeric",
         "y": "numeric"
+    "graphic": "link/to/the/resulting/image",
+    "object": "Object",
+    "endpoints": []
   }
+}
 ```

 ### Request body properties

+- `data` - object of session data
+  - `session` - id of session, provided by openCPU
   - `param_values` - parameters that can be manipulated in an interactive figure
     - `x` - for example the x-Axis of a timeseries plot
     - `y` - for example the y-Axis of a timeseries plot
+  - `graphic` - (optional) link to the resulting image
+  - `object` - (optional) returned object from openCPU (.val)
+  - `endpoints` - array of links to the results of the execution of the script

 ### Response